StreamLayer/sl-tinode/docs/API.md

  * `priority`: message display priority: hint for the client that the message should be displayed more prominently for a set period of time; only `"high"` is currently defined; `{"level": "high", "expires": "2019-10-06T18:07:30.038Z"}`; `priority` can be set by the topic owner or administrator (`A` permission) only.
 The `"expires"` qualifier is optional.
  * `replace`: an indicator that the message is a correction/replacement for another message, a topic-unique ID of the message being updated/replaced, `":123"`
  * `reply`: an indicator that the message is a reply to another message, a unique ID of the original message, `"grp1XUtEhjv6HND:123"`.
- * `sender`: a user ID of the sender added by the server when the message is sent by on behalf of another user, `"usr1XUtEhjv6HND"`.
+ * `sender`: a user ID of the sender added by the server when the message is sent on behalf of another user, `"usr1XUtEhjv6HND"`.
- * `thread`: an indicator that the message is a part of a conversation thread, a topic-unique ID of the first message in the thread, `":123"`; `thread` is intended for tagging a flat list of messages as opposite to a creating a tree.
+ * `thread`: an indicator that the message is a part of a conversation thread, a topic-unique ID of the first message in the thread, `":123"`; `thread` is intended for tagging a flat list of messages as opposite to creating a tree.
  * `webrtc`: a string representing the state of the video call the message represents.
 Possible values:
    * `"started"`: call has been initiated and being established
    * `"accepted"`: call has been accepted and established